Construction Costs in Los Angeles

 The Gap Between the Construction Number and Moving In

-On a luxury custom home, the items listed above can collectively add $500,000 to $2M or more on top of the construction contract.
+On a high-end custom home, the items listed above can collectively add $500,000 to $2M or more on top of the construction contract.
 When you add soft costs and these commonly excluded items together, the total project cost from design fees through a furnished, move-in-ready home can be 40-60% higher than the construction cost alone.
 This is not a criticism of how construction contracts are structured.
 These items are legitimately outside the builder's scope.
 But owners who budget only around the construction number consistently underestimate the total investment required.

 Cost Per Square Foot: A Realistic Framework